swiftkatana/swiftkatana/README.md

 <br />

-Hi, I'm Daniel levy a Full Stack Developer 🚀 from Israel, currently,I am looking for a challenge which will let me apply my passion and strong work ethic to the development and creation of ground-breaking projects.
-My dedication to the field, desire to impact others' experiences, and devotion to life-long learning drive my ability to succeed in a new environment.
+Hi, I'm Daniel Levy - a Full Stack Developer 🚀 Looking for my next challenge, which will let me apply my passion and strong work ethic to the development and creation of exciting projects!
+My dedication to improving others’ online experiences and devotion to life-long learning drive my ability to succeed in a new environments.
+Looking for opportunity with tangible impact and alongside an exceptional team 💪🏻

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />